-: Paper, waste cloth and different kinds of natural fibres are soaked and made into a pulp, then mixed with several seeds and gums.
+Papier Mache is used to manufacture small painted boxes, trays, cases etc. In this, paper, waste cloth and different kinds of natural fibres are soaked and made into a pulp, then mixed with several seeds and gums.
 This would protect it from termites.
-Thereafter special clays and bio-wastes are supplemented for body and support.
+Thereafter, special clays and bio-wastes are supplemented for body and support.
 It requires little skill to be moulded into countless forms.

-Plasters: The application of plasters is a woman's medium of creative expression that is reflected in terms of colors and symbols.
-From the clay colors such as ochre, geru, charcoal grey and white which are used naturally or mixed with pigments that are purchased from the markets.
+The application of plasters is a woman's medium of creative expression that is reflected in terms of colours and symbols.
+From the clay colors such as ochre, geru, charcoal grey and white are used naturally or mixed with pigments that are purchased from the markets.
 The geometric forms like a straight line, a square covered in dots, waves, triangles pointing to the sky and downwards are depicted.
 The tools used for applying the plasters are basic.

-Desiya Natya of tribes of Orissa derives its style in some part from Prahlada Natakams and Jatras of the Hindus.
+Desiya Natya of Odisha derives its style in some part from Prahlada Natakams and Jatras of the Hindus.
 Colorful costumes, embroidered head dresses and painted masks are worn by the main actors.
 Imaginative props are a craft in themselves.
 Masks are made of papier mache and sholapith.